Hackathon-LHP-Team/TedUp/templates/README.md

 # README
 ## Recommender System

+View [colab notebook](https://github.com/Hackathon-LHP-Team/Virtual-Therapist/blob/main/Deep%20Learning%20training/model_v1.1/Recommender_System.ipynb) for more explanation
+See [video demo](https://youtu.be/60lsw11DEyM) to see how it actually works on wesite

 This blog recommeneder system uses user-to-user collaborative filtering to suggest blogs for user.
 The value in the utility matrix is the actual time user spend on a particular blog.
 Then the class recsys in the `recommender_sytem_backup.py` file will predict the zero values in the matrix (the blogs that one particular user has not read).
 Finally the function `compute` will return the descending probability vector showing which blogs user might like and spend much time reading

 ```python